hmutugi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes ownership to betty
+script that executes permission to the owner